bluffingo/OpenSB/private/skins/common/markdown/guidelines.md

 # SquareBracket Community Guidelines
-Last updated by Chaziz on September 30th 2024.
+Last updated by Chaziz on October 2nd 2024.

+## General rules
+* You must be 13 or older to register in order to make an account.
+* Do not do drama for the sake of doing drama.
+* Do not be a bigot.

+We monitor off-site behavior, if we find anything from another profile of yours, and we then find you unsuitable, you will be banned from SquareBracket.

-## What we don't allow
+## What we don't allow to be uploaded

 **If you upload any of these, you will have your upload taken down and in some cases your account will be banned**